-Negative Impact Neu Neutral Positive Impact
+Neutr ral Positive Impact

-Engine parts Steering systems Electric
+Steering systems Electric motors

-Clutch Seats Batteries
+Seats Batteries

-Radiators Brake lining Headlights Inverters Wiring harnesses
+Brake lining Headlights Wiring harnesses

-Gears Leaf springs Micropro
+Leaf springs Microprocessors

 Shock absorbers Controllers

+Brake lining Seats Brake lining Headlights Leaf springs

-Figure 7: Illustration of gains and losses in the ICE value chain due to EV uptake
+Figure 8: Illustration of gains and losses in the ICE value chain due to EV uptake

 Where there will be a notable impact is on fuel levies.
-Fuel levies are government's fourth biggest and most efficiently collected revenue stream.
-At present, a fuel tax is levied on petrol, diesel and biodiesel with the policy silent on electricity as a fuel for mobility.
+Fuel levies are Government's fourth biggest and most efficiently collected revenue stream.
+At present, a fuel tax is levied on petrol, diesel, and biodiesel. with the policy silent on electricity as a fuel for mobility.
 Under the current fuel levy structure, EV uptake would have a significant impact on the fiscus over time.

-The effect of EVs on oil imports, the balance of trade and government revenue
+The effect of EVs on oil imports, the balance of trade and Government revenue

-The South African transport sector consumes ~27 billion litres of liquid fuels per year, with additional oil2used in the chemicals sector (for non-energy uses).
+The South African transport sector consumes ~27 billion litres of liquid fuels per year, with additional oil used in the chemicals sector (for non-energy uses).
 Sixty per cent of South Africa's liquid fuels consumption is met through crude oil imports, with an additional eight billion litres per year produced from coal and natural gas.
-Figure 8 below is an illustration of South Africa's petrol and diesel consumption from 2007 to 2016 (DOE 2017).
+Figure 9 overleaf is an illustration of South Africa's petrol and diesel consumption from 2007 to 2016 (DOE 2017).